jundalisay/spblist/content/en/social/supersociology/principles/part-3/chapter-01b.md

 date: 2015-08-15
 weight: 8
 image: "https://sorasystem.sirv.com/graphics/selftrump2.jpg"
-description: "Conflicts are a sign of injustice and no conflict on Earth is longer or more complicated than the Israeli-Palestinian conflict which has been said to originate from ancient times"
+description: "Conflicts are a sign of injustice and no conflict on Earth is longer or more complicated than the Israeli-Palestinian conflict"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/